cgraf63/SHACK-SERVER/README.md

 - SOTAWatch
 - POTA
 - Reverse Beacon Network
-- PSK Reporter
 - Radio CAT interfaces
-- WWV / WCY
-- Logbooks
+- SDR
+- and you need a logbook program and/or a contest software

 Each system provides only a fragment of the complete picture.